UNDERSTANDING HORSE TYPES AND TEMPERAMENTS ... ARE YOU AND YOUR HORSE A GOOD MATCH?

 - If you are not familiar with the Five-Element typing system and the questions don’t seem make sense then read the “Horse Harmony” book and see if the questions have more meaning after you have a basic understanding of the types.
 Buy the book online at http://www.horseharmony.com/buy.html.

 - If your horse scores high in two types that are not a listed combination (for instance, Wood and Water) then focus on the type with the highest score and look for the next highest score that does fit one of the combinations listed in the book.
-For example, when I took the people test I scored highest in Water and then Metal.
-Water/Metal do not form a typical combination so I looked at my next highest score, which was Fire, and the Water/Fire (Tai Yang) type was a good fit.

 http://www.horseharmonytest.com